30 Ways to Use the Verb “Stand”

 Meaning: to support an idea or a cause.

-• That non-governmental organization has always stood for freedom of the press.
+• That non-governmental organisation has always stood for freedom of the press.

 • Our party stands for human rights and gender equality.